mvdh7/mvdh7.github.io/_projects/450-isotopes.md

 # Dissolved inorganic carbon: stable isotopes

 The element carbon has two *stable* (i.e. not radioactive) isotopes: carbon-12 and carbon-13.
 Like all natural carbon reservoirs, the carbon in seawater dissolved inorganic carbon (DIC) is mostly composed of the lighter carbon-12.
 However, several oceanographic processes including biological primary production, remineralisation and air-sea gas exchange measurably modify the ratio between carbon-12 and carbon-13.
 On top of this natural variability, anthropogenic CO<sub>2</sub> released by burning fossil fuels is enriched in carbon-12, leading to a long-term trend of increasing carbon-12 in the ocean called *the Suess effect*.
-Observations of the stable isotopic ratio of DIC (denoted δ<sup>13</sup>C<sub>DIC</sub>) can therefore help us to pick apart the different process driving the distribution of marine DIC through space and through time.
+Observations of the stable isotopic ratio of DIC (denoted δ<sup>13</sup>C<sub>DIC</sub>) can therefore help us to pick apart the different process driving the distribution of marine DIC through space and time.

 ## New research cruise observations